 How We Give

-The Weinberg Foundation fulfills its mission of meeting the basic needs of people experiencing poverty by providing grants across five focus areas.
-These grants serve a range of populations primarily within the Foundation’s priority communities.
-Most grant requests should align with one of the four core focus areas: Housing, Health, Jobs, or Education.
-The Community Services focus area is intended for community organizations operating multiple programs that meet a range of needs, spanning these four core focus areas.
+The Weinberg Foundation fulfills its mission of meeting the basic needs of people experiencing poverty by providing grants across five focus areas that serve a range of populations, primarily within the Foundation’s priority communities.
+Grant requests should align with one of these areas: Housing, Health, Jobs, Education, or Aging.

 Grants